 Development of morality between heteronomy and autonomy.
 Basic goals of moral education: the development of social cognition and the emotional aspect of subjectivity.
 Identification as a medium of moral education.
 Basic principles of moral reasoning.
 Importance of the development of empathy for moral education.
 Paradoxicality of the phenomenon of authority in modern educational concepts.
 Pedagogical Eros.

+Andragogy

+Definition of andragogy and its fundamental concepts: The concept of adulthood and periods of life.

+Assoc.
+Prof. Monika Govekar-

-Andragogy Definition of andragogy and its fundamental doc. dr. Monika concepts: Govekar-Okoliš The concept of adulthood and periods of life.
-(3 ECTS) Adult target groups.
-Adult education and (5 2515) differences between adult education and the education of children and young adults.
+Adult target groups.
+Adult education and differences between adult education and the education of children and young adults.
 Types of adult education.
 Obstacles to, reasons and motivation for adult education.
 Education and types of education, and re-education of adults.
 Socialisation of adults.
 Theory of permanent education and lifelong learning and adult education.

-Adult education as a social, institutional (schools adult education institutions companies) (schools, adult education institutions, companies, etc.) and individual need: The influence of social changes on adult education.
+• Adult education as a social, institutional (schools, adult education institutions, companies, etc.) and individual need:

+The influence of social changes on adult education.
 Knowles, Kidd (knowledge for survival).
 Institutionalised adult education.
 Tough (learning projects, independent adult education), Titmus etc. Importance of andragogical work and various roles of the professionals involved in adult education (leaders, organisers, mentors, animators, counsellors, instructors, etc.).

-Curriculum for work with and education of adults: The andragogical cycle.
+• Curriculum for work with and education of adults:

+The andragogical cycle.
 Establishing the need for adult education and methods of compiling adult educational programmes.
-Programming and planning of adult education.
-Sources of knowledge.
+Programming of adult education.
+Sources planning knowledge.
 Adult education methods.
 Forms of adult education.
-Conditions and implementation of adult education and consideration of andragogical principles.
-Evaluation (types, methods) of adult education.
+Conditions and implementation adult education and consideration andragogical principles.
+Evaluation methods) of adult education.
 Formal and informal evaluation.

-Professional development of an adult (teacher, expert in adult education): The formulation of a model of personal lifelong learning and the method of educational biography.
-Promotion of lifelong adult learning: Promoting opportunities for and the desire for adult learning.
+• Professional development of an adult (teacher, expert in adult education):

+The formulation of a model of personal lifelong learning and the method of educational biography.

+Promotion of lifelong adult learning:

+Promoting opportunities for and the desire for adult learning.
 Promoting and facilitating access to education along a formal or informal path.
 Improvement of and widening of the scope of available education.
+Improvement of information provision, organisation, mentoring, counselling, e-education, etc. of adults.

+Observation practicum in Psychology

-Improvement of information provision, organisation, mentoring, counselling, Observation e-education, etc. of adults.
-Students choose the observation practicum in one red. prof. dr. of the basic educational courses (Psychology for Cirila Peklaj practicum in Teachers, Pedagogy, Dydactic, Andragogy).
-The Psychology practicum is performed under the supervision of a izr. prof. dr. Francisco de Constante de Const Melita Puklek university teacher/assistant and mentor in partner schools.
-The university teacher/assistant will coordinate the practicum, prepare materials and assess it together with the mentor in the partner school.
+Students choose the observation practicum in one of the basic educational courses (Psychology for Teachers, Pedagogy, Dydactic, Andragogy).
+The practicum is performed under the supervision of a university teacher/assistant and mentor in partner schools.
+The university teacher/assistant will coordinate the practicum, prepare materials and assess it together with the mentor in the

+Full Prof. Cirila Peklaj, Ph.D.

+Okoliš, Ph.D.

+Full Prof. Melita Puklek Levpušček, Ph.D. partner school.
 The educational practicum can be spread across the semester - 15 hours.

-(Katja Jeznik)

-Levpušček

-(asist. dr. Katja Depolli, asist.
+(Assist.
+Katja Depolli, Ph.D., Assist.
 Tina Pirc)